RogueFighterMage/RogueFighterMage/README.md

 IMPORTANT: Press TAB to change characters.
 Press SPACE to end your turn.
 Press ENTER to resolve pending events.
-You can shoot (press x), cast spells (press c) and read schools (press r) even if there are pending events.
+You can shoot (press x), cast spells (press c) and read scrolls (press r) even if there are pending events.

 ```
 __________                          /\